Realizing Resource Recycling

 Index Calculation Method

-Amount of Hazardous Waste Generated and Recycling Rate Recycling rate = Amount of recycled waste / Amount of hazardous waste generated
+Amount of Hazardous Waste Generated and Recycling Rate Recycling rate = Recycled waste / Amount of hazardous waste generated

 Waste Generated on Construction Sites of New Housing